History of the Church of Jesus Christ of Latter-day Saints: Mormon Reformation

-In 1856–1858, the Church underwent what is commonly called the Mormon Reformation.
+In 1856–1858, the church underwent what is commonly called the Mormon Reformation.
 In 1855, a drought struck the flourishing territory.
-Very little rain fell, and even the dependable mountain streams ran very low.
+Very little rain fell, and dependable mountain streams ran very low.
 An infestation of grasshoppers and crickets destroyed whatever crops the Mormons had managed to salvage.
-During the winter of 1855–56, flour and other basic necessities were very scarce and very costly.
-Heber C. Kimball wrote his son, "Dollars and cents do not count now, in these times, for they are the tightest that I have ever seen in the territory of Utah."
+During the winter of 1855–56, flour and other basic necessities were very scarce and costly.

-In September 1856, as the drought continued, the trials and difficulties of the previous year led to an explosion of intense soul searching.
+In September 1856, as the drought continued, the trials and difficulties led to an explosion of religious fervor.
 Jedediah M. Grant, a counselor in the First Presidency and a well-known conservative voice in the extended community, preached three days of fiery sermons to the people of Kaysville, Utah territory.
 He called for repentance and a general recommitment to moral living and religious teachings.
-500 people presented themselves for "rebaptism" — a symbol of their determination to reform their lives.
-The zealous message spread from Kaysville to surrounding Mormon communities.
+500 people presented themselves for "re-baptism"—a symbol of their determination to reform their lives.
+The message spread from Kaysville to surrounding Mormon communities.
 Church leaders traveled around the territory, expressing their concern about signs of spiritual decay and calling for repentance.
-Members were asked to seal their rededication with rebaptism.
+Members were asked to seal their rededication with re-baptism.

 Several sermons Willard Richards and George A. Smith had given earlier in the history of the church had touched on the concept of blood atonement, suggesting that apostates could become so enveloped in sin that the voluntary shedding of their own blood might increase their chances of eternal salvation.
-On 21 September 1856, while calling for sincere repentance, Brigham Young took the idea further, and stated:
+On September 21, 1856, while calling for sincere repentance, Brigham Young took the idea further, and stated: